borzari/CMSSW_SPRACE_2018/README.md

  The python config file `analyzePatBasics_cfg.py` should be in PhysicsTools/PatExamples/test/ directory.
 The EDAnalyzer named `PatBasicAnalyzer.cc` should be in your PhysicsTools/PatExamples/plugins/ directory.

- First cut, paste and save the following two files (both in `/home/denerslemos/public/CMSDAS-pre/Set4/`.
+ First cut and paste the following two files (both in `/home/denerslemos/public/CMSDAS-pre/Set4/`.
 Save MyZPeakAnalyzer.cc in PhysicsTools/PatExamples/src/ and MyZPeak_cfg.py in CMSSW_9_3_2/src/.

  Now, go back to `src/` and compile